Nik-BB/Understanding_DRP_models/README.md

 ## Running BinaryET
 This can be done inside the BinaryET folder see the readme inside the folder for further running instructions.
 The datasets required are the same as the ones outlined here.

+### Environment
+The yml file gives the environment used with package versions, the key packages are pytorch torch_geometric transformers numpy pandas sklearn

 ## Problem Formulation